What Happens When a Car Runs Out of Oil? (Signs & Repair Costs)

 Check Oil Regularly

-I check my oil every month or before long trips.
+Check your oil every month or before long trips.
 It takes five minutes and catches problems early.

 Stick to Oil Changes